hhvm/fbmarkdown/README.md

 There are then several approaches to rendering:
  - create a subclass of `Block`, and add support for it to a custom renderer
- - create a subclass of `Block`, and make it implement the `Facebook\Markdown\RenderableAsHTML` interface
+ - create a subclass of `Block`, and make it implement the `Facebook\Markdown\RenderableAsXHP` interface
+   - Failing that, try the `Facebook\Markdown\RenderableAsHTML` interface.
  - if it could be replaced with several existing blocks, return a `Facebook\Markdown\Blocks\BlockSequence`
  - if it could be replaced with a paragraph of inlines, return a `Facebook\Markdown\Blocks\InlineSequenceBlock`